Trainer of champion Maximum Security gets 4 years in prison in racehorse-drugging scheme

 Authorities said Servis gave Maximum Security a performance-enhancing drug called SGF-1000, recommended it to another trainer and conspired with a veterinarian to make it look like a false positive for another substance.

 Maximum Security crossed the line first in the 2019 Kentucky Derby before being disqualified by Churchill Downs stewards for interference in what was an unprecedented move.
-Country House, which crossed the line second in that race, is now considered the winner.
+Country House, who crossed the line second in that race, was later declared the winner.

+Maximum Security won the Eclipse Award as the nation’s top 3-year-old male horse in 2019.
+The following January he won the Saudi Cup before Servis was indicted that March.

 Servis put the horses under his control in danger by giving virtually all of them performance-enhancing drugs, Vyskocil said.
 She said it was evidence that he knew what he was doing was wrong as he hid the drugs in bottles of shampoo or among containers holding bandages.